zaschiff/GolangTheCompleteBootcamp/README.md

 ##### Exercise9Section3

 Code pertaining to the ninth exercise of section 3.
-Shows type safet, custom types, and the basic type sizes in go.
+Shows type safety, custom types, and the basic type sizes in go.
 This axercise shows how we can manipulate the types size to adjust accodingly.

+##### Exercise10Section3

+Code pertaining to the tenth exercise of section 3.
+Shows the use of constants.
+How to declare them, make them typed or typeless, and use of iota.